A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: The split-step methods for MV-SDEs

-Throughout the text $C$ denotes a generic constant positive real number that may change from line to line, may depend on the problem's data but is always independent of the constants $h,M,N$ (associated with the numerical scheme and specified below).
+Throughout the text $C\in\mathbb{R^+}$ is a constant that may change from line to line, may depend on the problem's data but is always independent of the constants $h,M,N$ (associated with the numerical scheme and specified below).